-Did you know: organic food waste accounts for up to 50% of all household waste going to landﬁll?
+Did you know: organic food waste accounts for up to 40% of all household waste going to landﬁlls?

 When food waste breaks down in landfill it emits the greenhouse gases carbon dioxide and methane – a gas 21 times more potent than carbon dioxide.
-The amount of greenhouse gases produced by food waste in Australian landfill each year is equivalent to the emissions of Australia’s steel and iron ore industries combined.
-Source: RMIT University, Melbourne.
+The amount of greenhouse gases produced by food waste in Australian landfill each year is equivalent to the emissions of Australia’s steel and iron ore industries combined, according to RMIT University in Melbourne.